 - How far down is the program on your rank list?
 If the program is very low on the order of your rank list and you are a very strong candidate, it is probably not worth the effort to return for the second look.

 - Is it reasonable to travel to the interview site?
 Some candidates live very far away from the prospective residency program.
-If it is going to be disruptive to return to program due to travel costs or significant inconvenience (maybe you are in the midst of your medicine sub internship and can’t miss a few days), it is probably not worth your effort.
+If it is going to be disruptive to return to the program due to travel costs or significant inconvenience (maybe you are in the midst of your medicine sub-internship and can’t miss a few days), it is probably not worth your effort.